KasparBP/laravel-riak/README.md

     "bach-pedersen/laravel-riak": "dev-master"
 }
 ```

+##Riak backend
+The session and cache provider uses secondary indicies which means riak must be configured with eleveldb backend.
+See http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/ for more info.

 ##Configuration
 Host and port name for Riak should be configured in your app/config/database.php like this:
 ```PHP